FerdinandMisak/Password-Manager-Application/README.md

-This code is able to store a website name, an email address and a password if you click on the Add button.
+This code is able to store a website name, an email address and a password if you give the datas in the labels and click on the Add button.

 If you want to generate a password for the given homepage you can create one with the Generate Password button.